JRShore/jshore-portfolio/critique-by-design.md

 # Critique By Design - How Many People in Each State Make Minimum Wage or Less

 ![Map of minimum wages](Map.jpg)
+Kiersz, Andy.
+‘Amazon Will Raise Workers’ Minimum Wage to $15 an Hour, More than Twice the Federal Minimum — Here’s How Many People in Each State Make Minimum Wage or Less’.
+Business Insider.
+Accessed 15 November 2023. https://www.businessinsider.com/federal-minimum-wage-workers-map-2018-10.

 I chose to critique this design because I thought it already looked relatively nice, but as they say, there is always room for improvement.
 I wanted to figure out how to improve this design to be more beneficial to a different audience.